 7. Organize accounting processes in line with global accounting standards

-Although we are presenting this last, it’s certainly not the least, and compliance with global accounting standards should be front and centre when it comes to financial consolidation post-merger.
+Although we are presenting this last, it’s certainly not the least, and compliance with global accounting standards should be front and center when it comes to financial consolidation post-merger.
 Many of the steps above will enable you to prove compliance, but it’s also wise to know what compliance with these accounting standards means.
 Check out our short guides to compliance with IFRS 10 and ASC 810 for more information on the accounting standards that apply to multi-entities for financial consolidation.